Max Ehmer: Loan spells

-He experienced his first taste of first-team football when he signed for League One side Yeovil Town on a month-long loan on 31 December 2010, with the deal to be officially completed the next day.
+Ehmer experienced his first taste of first-team football when he signed for League One side Yeovil Town on a month-long loan on 31 December 2010, with the deal to be officially completed the next day.
 He made his debut against Plymouth Argyle on 1 January 2011, playing the whole match in a 0–0 draw at Home Park.
 After impressing in the first two weeks of the loan spell, with Yeovil having secured two victories and one draw without conceding a goal, it was announced that Ehmer would remain at the club for the remainder of the 2010–11 season.
 He went on to make 27 appearances during the second half of the campaign, with a good end of season run ensuring Yeovil finished in a comfortable mid-table position.
 The final game of his loan spell was a 2–0 away victory at Carlisle United on 7 May 2011, in which Ehmer was used a half-time substitute.

 He returned to QPR following the end of his loan agreement, and subsequently signed a new one-year contract extension with the club in June 2011, keeping him contracted to the club until 2013.
 QPR manager Neil Warnock stated – "Max has made great progress over the last few months.
 He had a very productive spell at Yeovil and the feedback we received was very promising.
 The experience he gained there will stand him in good stead to really push on over the next 12 months or so".
 Shortly before the start of the 2011–12 campaign, on 21 July 2011, Ehmer returned to Yeovil on loan, this time on a six-month deal.
 He played in the club's first game of the new season, playing the first 56 minutes in a 2–0 away loss to Brentford.
 Ehmer scored his first professional goal in a Football League Trophy tie against Bournemouth on 5 October 2011, netting a late consolation strike from close range in a match Yeovil lost 3–2 at Dean Court.
 In December the same year, his loan deal was extended until the end of the season.
 However, having made 28 appearances in all competitions during his second loan spell, Ehmer returned to QPR on 19 January 2012, with his loan deal being terminated by mutual consent following a change in management at both Yeovil and his parent club.